Carpet

 If

-buy from someone else.
+properly comparing other bids or estimates.
 It also allows them to charge you as much as they

 want without you knowing the true itemized cost for each of the products and